scornejob/scornejob/TEMPLATE.md

 I enjoy helping people build solutions: I've worked implementing open source solutions at Canal 13 in Chile and its media asset manager, then moved on to work on supporting astronomers to build a ranking of projects to observe using the ALMA telescope.
+Later, jumped to test software, and lead a team of talented developers to maintain the control framework for the telescope: I was in charge of the team delivering the first software version used to make ALMA a part of the
+Event Horizon Telescope, and observe for the first time a black hole's event horizon.
-Later, jumped to test software, and lead a team of talented developers to maintain the control framework for the telescope.
-Afterwards, I worked at the Data Observatory, democratizing data access and compute power, where we designed Minstry of Science's open platform to publis COVID-19 data, and then I devoted some time as volunteer to maintain it.
+Afterwards, I worked at the Data Observatory, democratizing data access and compute power for Chile, where we designed Minstry of Science's open platform to publish COVID-19 data, and then I devoted some time as volunteer to maintain it.
 Then, I was lucky enough to land a work with an amazing team at ComScore, where I developed myself as a Senior DevOps Engineer.
-Afterwards, I worked as a Principal DevOps engineer at Sovos, leading a team closing gaps between developers and operations teams, providing reliability to our systems.
+Afterwards, I worked as a Principal DevOps engineer at Sovos, leading a team closing gaps between developers and operators, providing reliability, repeatability and reproducibility to the processes.
 Right now I'm working in cybersecurity, as a Senior DevOps engineer paving a way to DevSecOps.

-And I'm also a software ninja for Perk, a chilean Startup, working to democratize access to insurance.
+And I'm also the CTO and software ninja for EmbedX (former Perk.cl), a chilean startup, working to simplify and democratize access to insurance.

 <h2> My life in Github </h2>